deepcausality-rs/fluvio-examples/README.md

 a real-time causal inference pipeline.
 Specifically, the project illustrates:

 1) How to replay and resample trade data.
-2) How to stream SBE Encoded trade data using Fluvio's message system.
+2) How to stream SBE Encoded data using Fluvio's message system.
-3) How to pass forward causal inference results to downstream systems via Fluvio's in-flight computation.
+3) How to do causal inference on real-time data streams with DeepCausality.

 ### 👉 **Fluvio**